RAS-University/robotic-courses/docs/kinematics.md

 Kinematics, often referred to as the “**geometry of movement**,” is the study of *how bodies move in space without considering the forces or torques causing the motion*.
 By focusing on the geometry and arrangement of joints, links, and end-effectors, kinematics allows us to:

 - ***Predict and Control Robot Positions***: For instance, a robotic arm used in an assembly line must position its **end-effector** (tip of the arm) at **exact points in space**.
 Kinematics equations compute a correspondence between a **robot joint configuration** (particular choice of value for each joint angle) and a specific position and orientation of the end-effector.
-This is necessary to translate a desired carthesian location for the robot's tip into a set of robot's joint values.
+This is necessary to translate a desired carthesian location for the robot is tip into a set of robot is joint values.

 - ***Backbone to Path Planning***: From pick-and-place tasks to drawing complex shapes, kinematics helps in **calculating paths**, ensuring the robot can move smoothly from one point to another without collisions or awkward joint motions.
 Kinematics is the back bone to all standard and advanced path planning techniques.
-Whether it’s a Delta robot on a factory floor or a humanoid robot in a research lab, it is necessary to design the robot's kinematic structure to ensure that the path will be **kinematically feasible**, namely that it will satisfy the robot's mechanical constraints.
+Whether it’s a Delta robot on a factory floor or a humanoid robot in a research lab, it is necessary to design the robot is kinematic structure to ensure that the path will be **kinematically feasible**, namely that it will satisfy the robot is mechanical constraints.

 In this chapter, you will explore different ways of representing positions and orientations in 3D space, understand the kinematics behind common robotic arms, and learn a systematic way to map your robot’s geometry into kinematic equations to enable control.
 By mastering kinematics, you’ll have a strong foundation for starting your journey into controling robots.